eddmash/powerorm/docs/source/faker/index.rst

 Setup
 -----

-To enable the faker, just add its command to the orm on the :ref:`commands <config_commands>` setting as shown below.
+To enable the faker, just register it as a :ref:`component <config_components>` with the orm on the as shown below.

 .. code-block:: php